Agostinejohn/Health_Information_system/README.md

 # 🏥 Health Information System API

 A simple, well-documented health information system for managing clients and health programs — built with Flask.
-Designed for the Software Engineer Internship challenge at the Centre for Epidemiological Modelling and Analysis (CEMA).

 ---